akkeris/cloudfront-broker/README.md

 Broker to create AWS **Cloudfront Distributions** for use as a content distribution network(CDN).
 Broker creates an AWS S3 bucket as the primary origin.

-## Specifications of created distribution:
+## Specifications of created distribution

 ### Cloudfront Distribution

 *  HTTP -> HTTPS
 *  cloudfront.net Certs

 ### S3 Bucket

 *  Bucket policy to only allow associated cloudfront distribution read access
 *  IAM api user for managing objects in S3 bucket

 ## Installing